eshi1/hugo-demo/content/menu/publications.md

 url: "/publications/"
 summary:  "   "
 weight: 4
+cover:
+    image: img/publications.png
 ---
+We would like to acknowledge the National Genome Research Institute (NHGRI) for funding the following grants supporting the creation of the human pangenome reference:  1U41HG010972, 1U01HG010971, 1U01HG010961, 1U01HG010973, 1U01HG010963, and the Human Pangenome Reference Consortium.

 | TITLE | AUTHORS | DOI    | Date |
 | ---         |    ---     |      ---      | ---  |